Catch crop

+Catch cropping is a type of succession planting.
+It makes more efficient use of growing space.
 For example, radishes that mature from seed in 25–30 days can be grown between rows of most vegetables, and harvested long before the main crop matures.
 Or, a catch crop can be planted between the spring harvest and fall planting of some crops.